 The Arkansas Freedom of Information Act (FOIA) is one of the most comprehensive and strongest open-records and open-meetings laws in the country.

-The Attorney General partners with the Arkansas Press Association and other entities to publish a “Freedom of Information Act Handbook” after every regular session of the General Assembly.
+The Attorney General partners with the Arkansas Press Association, Arkansas Broadcasters Association and other entities to publish a “Freedom of Information Act Handbook” after every regular session of the General Assembly.
 The handbook assists Arkansas residents and journalists in using the law and government entities in complying with it.
 Free copies are available from the Attorney General’s office by completing this short form, emailing community@ArkansasAG.gov or calling 501-682-2007.

 The Attorney General’s office hosts FOIA webcasts to educate Arkansans about the FOIA.
 To find out about upcoming trainings, visit the trainings page.